brunomancuso/ErisTerminal/README.md

 Each module has a name, and each module should begin with the keyword "module"

 	var module_<module name> = [
+		here we have the expected output that the framework monitors when a test case is executed.
+	];

-Each module will be declared in the module.json, where you specify the footprint file to monitor and you can also specify exception rules written with regular expression.
+Each module needs to be declared in the module.json, where you specify the footprint file to monitor and and where you also you can also specify some exception rules, that when validated the expected output is ignored.

-In the other section we have the actual test case we are executing.
+In the other section of the test case we have the actual test case that we are executing.
 In this example we create a service (customer service), and then create a customer with this service.
-The service that we are testing generates a footprint, this footprint is persisted in a specific file, and the test cases monitors that file for changes, and compares it with the expected value each time the test case is executed.
+The service that we are testing generates a footprint, this footprint is persisted in a specific file, and the test cases monitors that file for changes, and compares it with the expected value each time the test case is executed (module_customer_service).

 ## Terminal
 The terminal program is a tool that one can easy run test cases, modify them and insert new expected output.
 To run the terminal execute terminal.bat

 ![Terminal](./screens/Screenshot_terminal.png)

-Some commands in the terminal:
+Some examples of commands that can be used in the terminal:

 	run 2
 	//runs the test case 2